apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/transaction.en.md

 ## BASE Transaction

-Since we have not packed the BASE implementation jar into ShardingSphere-Proxy, you should copy relevant jar which implement `ShardingTransactionManager` SPI to `conf/lib`, then switch the transaction type to `BASE`.
+Since we have not packed the BASE implementation jar into ShardingSphere-Proxy, you should copy relevant jar which implement `ShardingSphereTransactionManager` SPI to `conf/lib`, then switch the transaction type to `BASE`.